chaozhi/RABBIT/README.md

 Zheng, C., Boer, M. P., and Eeuwijk, F. A. 2015.
 Reconstruction of genome ancestry blocks in multiparental populations.
 Genetics.
 200: 1073-1087.

 Zheng, C., Boer, M. P., and Eeuwijk, F. A. 2018.
 Recursive algorithms for modeling genome blocks in a fixed pedigree.
-Manuscript.
+G3: Genes | Genomes | Genetics.
+8.

 Zheng, C., Boer, M. P., and Eeuwijk, F. A. 2018.
 Accurate genotype imputation in multiparental populations from low-coverage sequence.
+Genetics.
+210: 71-82.

+Zheng, C., Boer, M. P., and Eeuwijk, F. A. 2018.
+Construction of genetic linkage maps in multiparental populations.
 Manuscript.

 ##